snmslavk/EurojackpotStats/README.md

 =======
 The Number of draws: 695
 ---
-The sorted number by frequency in an usual draw:
+The list of numbers sorted by frequency in an usual draw:
 ---
 number:20 frequency:89 percentage:12.805755395683452%
 number:34 frequency:83 percentage:11.942446043165468%